Michael Harris II Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- In his last appearance on Saturday, Sept.
-16 against the Milwaukee Brewers, the righty threw two innings, giving up three earned runs while surrendering five hits.
+- In his last outing on Sunday against the Atlanta Braves, the righty threw 4 2/3 innings, giving up four earned runs while surrendering five hits.

-- The 31-year-old has a 5.55 ERA and 6.8 strikeouts per nine innings in 29 games this season, while giving up a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.